element-hq/policies/docs/gitter/terms_and_conditions.md

 We may block, restrict, disable, suspend or terminate your access to all or part of the Service at any time in our sole discretion, without prior notice or liability to you.

-If you think we removed your access by mistake, send an email to [support@matrix.org](mailto:support@matrix.org) and we'll give you our reasoning.
+If you think we removed your access by mistake, send an email to [support@gitter.im](mailto:support@gitter.im) and we'll give you our reasoning.

 ## 2. Support